 ~ Distracted Driving Awareness Month this April reminds motorists to focus on driving ~

-“Driving distracted significantly slows a driver’s reaction time to effectively avoid a crash, and no one should take that risk,” said DHSMV Executive Director Terry L. Rhodes.
+“Driving distracted significantly slows a driver’s reaction time to effectively avoid a crash, and no one should take that risk,” said FLHSMV Executive Director Terry L. Rhodes.

 In 2016, there were almost 50,000 crashes involving distracted driving in Florida, which is more than five crashes every hour.
 Last year, these distracted driving crashes accounted for more than 3,500 serious bodily injuries and 233 fatalities.
 Distracted driving crashes have increased 26 percent since 2013.

 To successfully avoid a crash, a driver must perceive a hazard, react and give the vehicle time to stop.
 Driver perception distance, or the distance a vehicle travels from the time a driver sees a hazard until the brain recognizes it, and reaction distance, the distance a car will continue to travel after seeing a hazard until the driver physically hits the brakes, dramatically affects a vehicle’s stopping distance.
 Even a focused driver going 50 mph will travel nearly the length of a football field before coming to a complete stop.
 When a driver is not focused on the road, it limits their ability to come to a stop and avoid a crash.